 As the only program in New England that is entirely focused on pediatric patients, Boston Children’s Hospital’s Kidney Transplant Program provides comprehensive care to infants and children undergoing kidney transplantation

 The program is a part of Boston Children’s Pediatric Transplant Center, which integrates the efforts of experts specializing in heart, lung, liver, intestine and multivisceral, kidney and stem cell transplantation.
 Collaboration and innovation are aimed at comprehensive care of patients with end-stage renal disease, including medical management, dialysis and transplantation.

 It is the only program in New England that is entirely focused on pediatric patients.
-Since the program’s inception in 1971, the team has performed 700 transplants.
+Since the program’s inception in 1971, the team has performed over 730 transplants.

 Our collaborative staff includes specialists with extensive knowledge and experience in kidney transplantation of infants and children.
 These specialists include:

 - transplant coordinators